Tokyo, JPUTC+9

 Nabla.
 Sole developer and product owner.

 A real-time operations platform for a Japanese hybrid carrier.
-Built end-to-end — I led architecture, UX, and stakeholder scoping directly with the airline's operations team.
+I owned it end to end: architecture, UX, and stakeholder scoping directly with the airline's operations team.
 In production with the full operations control team.

 • 01A fully custom interactive Gantt chart for flight schedule management.
 Gesture-driven zoom and pan, MotionValue-driven layout for 60fps scrolling, real-time sweep clock, delay visualization with Gaussian probability curves.